markojavorac/nfc_platform/README.md

 ![final3](https://github.com/markojavorac/nfc_platform/blob/master/resources/final_1.JPG)

+# Wrapping up
+By following these instructions, you should be able to get your own PN532 board working on the Rasberrry Pi and begin exploring NFC projects with confidence.
+If you have any comments or suggestions please email me at javorac.plus@gmail.com.

+-Marko

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details